 B. shall include a <Participant Type> value based on the <participant-type> element specified in 3GPP TS 24.481 [12], if value in the <participant-type> element is available, otherwise set the <Participant Type> value to "unknown"; and

-C. shall include the temporary identifier as the first <Floor Participant Reference> value;
+C. shall include the temporary identifier as the first <Floor Participant Reference> value; and

+iv. if the controlling function is in an interconnected system, shall include the User ID field set to the MCPTT ID of the queued user;

 3. if an active floor request queue exists, shall move the active floor request queue to a passive floor request queue; and